What Makes People-Pleasing a Sign of Parentification?

 4. Begin your journey towards healing from parentification trauma and people-pleasing

-Online Therapy in Connecticut for Parentified People-Pleasers
+Online Therapy for Parentified People-Pleasers

 Image of stressed and sad woman to show how parentification trauma therapy heals parentification and people pleasing in Colchester, CT 06415 and Virginia